 Australian Chamber - Tourism

 Tourism is Australia’s number one services export.
-In 2014-15 the tourism sector generated over $107 billion in visitor spending contributing 2.7% to Australia’s Gross Domestic Product and directly employing more half a million Australians in 266,000 businesses.
+In 2014-15 the tourism sector generated over $130 billion in visitor spending contributing 2.7% to Australia’s Gross Domestic Product and directly employing more than 500,000 Australians in 266,000 businesses.

-Tourism already employs more people than the important mining; agriculture, forestry and fishing; and financial and insurance services industries.
+Tourism employs more people than the important mining; agriculture, forestry and fishing; and financial and insurance services industries collectively.

 Over the next five years Australia has set ambitious targets to generate more visitor expenditure producing 85,000 new jobs and boosting the income of all Australian households.